 The youngster has yet to explore the boundaries of his powers and abilities.
 The adolescent is propelled by strong inner drives which may lead him/her to extremes that family and society does not often appreciate.
 Without experience and frame of reference more often than not he/she will loose sight of reality resulting in disappointment in self, others and ideals.

 Old age on the other hand confronts one with one's frailties and the finiteness of existence, paving the way for a reflective attitude and evaluation of the experiences in one's life.
 Henceforth the lack of physical strength is compensated by a formidable frame of reference, more wisdom, forgiveness, and above all a deeper inner life - being in closer touch with one's spiritual nature.

 Having gone through these stages I have reached the following personal precepts in order of importance:

 This is easier said than done.
 Love is a divine power that goes far beyond man himself and cannot be commanded.
-One can only pray to God to be given the grace of being able to love Him, oneself, or another person.
+One can only pray to enter into harmony with the Divine, or to love oneself, or another person.

 ThÓt God cannot be touched by blasphemy and all abuse of man.

 To treat the human self - a wonderful 'piece of work' - with love, patience and respect does not come so natural to man.
 Self-knowledge reveals besides its wonderful capacities, the frailties and incompleteness of human nature.
 To accept the fractured self, in spite of all these weaknesses, with compassion and understanding, paves the way for development.
 In being accepted for what it is and praised for its achievements, the self is more willing to cooperate and perform.